Finding a Top Financial Advisor in McLean, Virginia

 Bogart Wealth builds portfolios while emphasizing asset allocation.
 To diversify your portfolio, the firm may utilize a wide range of securities including stocks from small- to large-cap companies, international equity, bonds and cash or cash equivalents.

 The firm focuses on long-term investing and generally steers away from active management strategies.
-“We believe in long-term investing and do not suggest trying to time the markets,” Bogart states.
+“We believe in long-term investing and do not suggest trying to time the markets,” Bogart Wealth states in its Form ADV.
 “Although we periodically reduce exposure to hot sectors and rotate funds to out-of-favor sectors, we try not to let emotional decisions replace rational judgment.
 We believe sticking to the plan can provide superior returns.”

 The practice may make appropriate changes and contact you to discuss options during certain conditions such as heightened volatility in the stock market.

-This is a fee-based firm, which means that some of the advisors OFC employs can earn commissions from the sale of insurance products or securities.
+As a fee-based firm, some of the advisors OFS employs can earn commissions from the sale of insurance products or securities.
 However, the firm is legally bound by fiduciary duty to act in clients' best interests at all times.

 The firm focuses on the following services: